|Nutrition Facts (per serving)|

 Oxtails are beef tails (although the name implies otherwise, no specific breed of cow is used), and they make the most delicious soup.
-While some people may balk at the idea of eating a cow's tail, this recipe will soon change their minds.
+While some people may balk at the idea of eating a cow's tail, this recipe may change their minds.
 Oxtail tastes like beef, but more specifically, like a more tender, silkier short rib in terms of texture.
-In fact, oxtail is often used on its own to make beef stock for many soup recipes.
-It's known to be a gelatinous rich meat that is great for stews.
+In fact, oxtail is often used on its own to make beef stock for many soup recipes as it's known to be a gelatinous rich meat that is great for stews.

-- 2 pounds oxtail (cut in 1 to 1-1/2-inch chunks and trimmed of excess fat)
+- 2 pounds oxtail (cut into 1 to 1 1/2-inch chunks and trimmed of excess fat)

 1/2 cup plus 2 tablespoons all-purpose flour

 2 tablespoons beef drippings, or cooking oil

 - 2 quarts water, or 6 cups water and 1-pint beef broth or bouillon

 2 tablespoons tomato paste